History of Italian citizenship: Fascist syndicate system

-Others and Fascist discrimination
+Fascist discrimination

-Venezia Giulia
+Julian March

 As a result of First World War peace process, Italy was forced to incorporate Slovene and Croatian-speaking sections of the Habsburg Empire into Italy.
 This new region was referred to as “Venezia Giulia.”
 Under fascist rule this north eastern border was specifically targeted for the violent enforcement of an Italian national identity.

 However, harsh assimilatory treatment of minorities in the area existed months before fascists marched on parliament.
 Previous to fascist control Slavs in the area were treated as an alien group and this categorization translated into specific anti-Slav policies prohibiting the use of Slovene in government institutions and law courts.

-Following the Fascist takeover the legislative integration of Venezia Giulia into Italy began, which formally occurred in 1922.
+Following the Fascist takeover the legislative integration of Julian March into Italy began, which formally occurred in 1922.
 By 1923 Topnomy laws reinvented the identities of these provinces; Slavic street names and monuments were changed to celebrate and promote Italian contemporary persons.
-By 1924 the integration of the Slavic community of Venezia Giulia was further intensified as all foreign language newspapers were required to publish Italian translations and schools were prohibited from teaching in foreign languages.
+By 1924 the integration of the Slavic community of Julian March was further intensified as all foreign language newspapers were required to publish Italian translations and schools were prohibited from teaching in foreign languages.
 Assimilating policies, however, were most aggressive between the years 1924–1927.
 It was during these years that policies were formally put in place discriminating against Slavic Minorities.
 Examples include the transformation of 500 Slovene and Croatian primary schools into Italian language schools, as well as the deportation of one thousand Slavic teachers to other parts of Italy, and the formal closure of 500 Slav societies and a number of Slavic libraries.
 Slav surnames were also replaced by Italianized versions.
 Eventually all evidence of non-Italian names, even on old gravestones, were destroyed.
 Houses were searched for foreign language literature and alien cultural and athletic organizations were purged of non-Italian content.
 Finally land and property were confiscated from Slovene peasant farmers and redistributed to new Italian settlers.